System Design Space

 Evaluating LLM Applications

-Offline: example suites, gold standard, LLM-as-judge, SOMA.
-Online: A/B tests and metrics.
+Offline: example suites, gold answers, model-based judging, and SOMA.
+Online: A/B tests and product metrics.

 11